 - Delete the "Corefig" folder created under %ALLUSERSPROFILE% (C:\ProgramData on most systems)

 - If you wish to reverse the PowerShell execution policy set by Corefig, open a PowerShell prompt and run the following:

-Set-ExecutionPolicy Restricted (note that other scripts you use may rely on a RemoteSigned policy)
+Set-ExecutionPolicy Restricted (note that other scripts you use may rely on a RemoteSigned or looser policy)

 This tool can only be run from the console of the system to be managed.

 - At a command prompt, switch to the folder that you created in step 3 of the installation instructions, ex:

 CD /D C:\Corefig

 - For the first run, run: CSCRIPT Start_corefig.wsf